Renowned actor to direct ‘The Insect Play’ at Shrewsbury College

 Malcolm Lord, best known for his role as Bungle on 1970s children’s TV show Rainbow is coming to Shrewsbury College to direct students in upcoming ‘The Insect Play’.

-Malcolm Lord, a friend of Musical Director and Shrewsbury College’s Voice and Performing Arts Lecturer, Michael Jenkins, has worked with the Performing Arts department on various occasions over the past year.
+Malcolm Lord, a friend of Musical Director and Shrewsbury College’s Voice and Performing Arts Teacher, Michael Jenkins, has worked with the Performing Arts department on various occasions over the past year.

 Malcolm, who in recent years has performed on stage in Aladdin, Dick Whittington and Calendar Girls, was asked if he would work with the HND Performing Arts students to give them an insight into working with industry professionals.
 He said: “I am looking forward to working with the students on this project.
 The Insect Play bears particular significance to me, as I performed in it back in 1977 - 50 years after its original release.
 So to work on it once again nearly 40 years later is fantastic.